 IF CONTACT #2 THEN

-Take notes duri ng your conversation.
+Take notes during your conversation.

-to a late re rson know you are responding turn or check-in by the designated on the Float Plan.
+1. rson know you are responding eturn or check-in by the s designated on the Float Plan.

-Answers phone to, or anyo recently ha if the person you are talking ne else at that location, has ad contact with anyone on the d when and where that contact
+Answers phone Determine if the person you are talkin to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that control occurred.

-Are you still concerned about the safe or welfare of any persons on board the vessel?
+3. Are you still concerned about the safety or welfare of any persons on board the vessel?

 IF THEN

 Yes Continue with Step 6.

-No STOP.
-No further action is required.
+No STOP .
+No further action required.

-Does not answer phone Conti nue with S tep 6.
+Does not answer phone Continue with Step 6.